ChimeraOS/chimera/README.md

 For convenience and to allow for running a chimera server on any OS supporting Docker, a container image is provided.

 This container is dedicated to hosting games as shared content for other chimera instances on the same network.
+When running the container, you can login to the app with the default password `gamer`.
+It is recommended to change the password immediately.

 Here is a sample docker compose file for running the container version of chimera:
 ```